Data Version Control (software)

 DVC is a free and open-source, platform-agnostic version system for data, machine learning models, and experiments.
 It is designed to make ML models shareable, experiments reproducible, and to track versions of models, data, and pipelines.
 DVC works on top of Git repositories and cloud storage.

 The first (beta) version of DVC 0.6 was launched in May 2017.
 In May 2020, DVC 1.0 was publicly released by Iterative.ai.
+In November 2025, lakeFS announced its acquisition of DVC.

 Overview

 DVC is designed to incorporate the best practices of software development into Machine Learning workflows.
 It does this by extending the traditional software tool Git by cloud storages for datasets and Machine Learning models.

 Specifically, DVC makes Machine Learning operations: